leowyy/autotune/README.md

 =========
 How can we optimize the hyperparameters of a machine learning model efficiently?

-Tuning a convolutional net on CIFAR10, 9 hyperparam
+Tuning a conv net on CIFAR10
 -----
 <img src="https://github.com/signapoop/autotune/blob/master/img/cifar_9hps.png" width="560">